Fire Rescue Department

 - Community Relations

 The District of Sooke takes great pride in the professionalism and quality service provided by all of our Fire Department career staff and Paid On-Call Firefighters.

 Question about recruiting?
 Email us at email@example.com

-Sooke Fire Rescue Service effectively and efficiently responds to and mitigates emergencies involving the rescue of persons, incidents of fire, unplanned releases of dangerous goods, and pre-hospital emergency medical incidents.
+The Sooke Fire Rescue Department effectively and efficiently responds to and mitigates emergencies involving the rescue of persons, incidents of fire, unplanned releases of dangerous goods, and pre-hospital emergency medical incidents.
 The department strives to provide community-based, customer-focused service to create a safe and comfortable environment for the residents of Sooke.
 We protect the District’s tax base and support economic development through extensive inspection, prevention, and enforcement programs.
 As well, education programs are aimed at eliminating fire and safety hazards in the home and workplace.
-Members of the Sooke Fire Rescue Service pride themselves on providing a very progressive service to residents in Sooke and the surrounding areas.
+Members of the Sooke Fire Rescue Department pride themselves on providing a very progressive service to residents in Sooke and the surrounding areas.

 Who Are We?

 From its humble beginnings in the early 1900’s, the old Sooke Harbour Fire Department has evolved into a modern, full-service emergency services organization.
 Beginning with a hand drawn hose reel stored in an old shed, the fire department now operates from two well-equipped fire stations.
-The dedicated men and women of Sooke Fire Rescue Service are prepared to answer the alarm at any time – day or night.
+The dedicated men and women of the Sooke Fire Rescue Department are prepared to answer the alarm at any time – day or night.
 Supported by seven career members, and Paid On-Call Firefighters, the organization is comprised of between 35-45 active members in two divisions.
 Utilizing the latest in fire apparatus design and technology, along with a variety of support vehicles and equipment trailers, there is no call too large or small for the department to handle.
 Protecting approximately 14,000 people, spread over an area of 65 square kilometers means this department responds to 1,000+ incidents annually.